JBSinc/vue3-formulate/README.md

 A monorepo for the Vue 3 port of [Vue Formulate](https://vueformulate.com/), designed to work seamlessly with modern build tools like Vite and supporting multiple module formats (ESM, CommonJS, IIFE).

+This project is a fork for the original formulate: https://github.com/wearebraid/vue-formulate

 ## Packages

 This monorepo contains the following packages: